 Co-operatives UK is the national body that campaigns for co-operation and works to promote, develop and unite co-operative enterprises.

 We have a unique role as an apex association for co-operatives.
 We aim to bring together all those with a passion and interest in co-operative action.

 We work to promote the co-operative alternative across many sectors of the economy from high street consumer-owned co-operatives to pubs and football clubs, healthcare to agriculture, credit unions to community owned shops.

-Together the co-operative economy is worth some £37 billion and the number of co-operative memberships is 15 million.
+Together, the co-operative economy is worth more than £37 billion and the number of co-operative memberships exceeds 15 million.
 Co-operatives are the largest membership movement in the country.